 Dillon is a somewhat small city located in the state of South Carolina.
 With a population of 6,677 people and three constituent neighborhoods, Dillon is the 66th largest community in South Carolina.

-Unlike some cities, Dillon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dillon are a mix of both white- and blue-collar jobs.
-Overall, Dillon is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Dillon who work in office and administrative support (15.98%), sales jobs (9.65%), and management occupations (9.44%).
+Dillon is a blue-collar town, with 40.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Dillon is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Dillon who work in office and administrative support (15.29%), sales jobs (9.29%), and food service (8.05%).

 Dillon is an extremely ethnically-diverse city.
 The people who call Dillon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dillon residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Dillon include Irish, German, African, and Scottish.
+Important ancestries of people in Dillon include Irish, German, Scots-Irish, and Other Subsaharan African.

 The most common language spoken in Dillon is English.
 Other important languages spoken here include Spanish and African languages.